 A planet full of life

 The Earth is home to impressive biodiversity.
 From bacteria in the deep biosphere to the giant trees of tropical forests, every corner is teeming with life.
 Surprisingly, it is estimated that we have only catalogued around 100 million years of our existence.
 20% of all existing species.
+To explore the different forms of life on our planet and their curiosities, you may be interested in curiosities of mars, although in this case, focused on life on other planets, it also helps to understand terrestrial biodiversity.

-In addition, phytoplankton in the oceans produce between 50% and 85% of the planet's oxygen, which demonstrates the importance of marine ecosystems.
+In addition, phytoplankton in the oceans produce between 50% and the 85% of the planet's oxygen, which demonstrates the importance of marine ecosystems.

 Sound and visual curiosities

 The Northern Lights and Southern Lights are a unique spectacle.
 These lights are generated by the interaction of the solar wind with the Earth's magnetic field, creating an impressive play of colors in the polar skies.
+To better understand the auroral phenomena, you can consult Interesting facts about the Northern Lights.

 Another curiosity is that rainbows are actually full circlesThe way we perceive them depends on the horizon, which limits our vision to a semicircle.